Review Of Laughternoon, starring Adam London

 Laughternoon, starring Adam London

 By Chuck Rounds

-The Legends Theatre inside the Imperial Palace is a fairly well appointed medium sized theatre.
-It is set up in the classic Vegas showroom style.
+The Donny and Marie Showroom is one of the last classic Vegas showrooms.
 The audience does get a bit crammed in with the seating.
 There is good lighting and sound, and several monitors that show both taped shots of the real performers as well as live shots of the impersonators.
 I thought that this was a really nice touch and kept the audience entertained with both the real and the fantasy.

 For more than three decades, Legends in Concert has entertained more than 6.6 million Las Vegas visitors and residents, produced over 18,500 performances on the Las Vegas Strip, and they have performed to more than 30 million fans worldwide.
 The production of "Legends in Concert," was great.